rk119/Save-It/README.md

 </p>

 ## Intro: What is SaveIt?
 On a daily basis, food in many restaurants are often thrown out in large quantities, which results in immense food wastage.
 More than 40% of food is wasted in the US alone, the numbers globally are frightening.
 What if this food could be used before it expires?
 That's where **Save It** comes in. **Save It** allows food companies to donate their unsold food before it expires.
-This food will be transported and distributed to people in need and donators can fund these transportion and services with ETH!
+This food will be transported and distributed to people in need and donators can fund these transportations and services with ETH!

 ---